 Gastro pub by day and bustling live music venue by night, The Victoria Inn is a 150-capacity space located in Midland Place, on the edge of the city centre near the train station.

 Putting on a mix of tribute nights including REM, New Order and Oasis Vs Blur, they also promote plenty of original live music spanning punk, metal, rock, acoustic and indie.
 With a pounding sound system, full light and laser display and a decent range of ales, spirits and wines, it’s a great place to catch an up-and-coming band or a rare solo set from established chart acts.

 Finally, there’s The Flowerpot which we’ve already raved about in our guide to Derby nightlife.
 Home to an impressive selection of guest ales, the city centre pub has been putting on regular live music nights focused on tribute acts since 1991 including gigs by Fred Zeppelin, Mentallica and Coldplace.

 An independent theatre, art gallery and bustling bar, QUAD has quickly become a cultural icon in Derby since launching in 2008.
-Located in the heart of the essential Cathedral Quarter, at Market Place, QUAD is a two-screen cinema that shows more alternative, underground films alongside more left-field, current blockbusters.
+Located in the heart of the essential Cathedral Quarter, at Market Place, QUAD is a three-screen cinema that shows more alternative, underground films alongside more left-field, current blockbusters.
 Ticket prices are invariably cheaper than at big-name cinema chains, and the food is a cut above thanks to the QUAD café.
 Serving until 9pm, they do a reasonably priced meal and film deal, while you can also take drinks from the licensed café into the cinema with you.
 Make sure to check out their rotating exhibitions and art installations, which are usually worth a trip on their own.

 Derby has an impressive theatrical scene and four venues hosting everything from West End musicals, annual pantomimes, stand-up comedy and first-class plays.